Immigrant’s independent study

-Independent study is beneficial if the TE Office is unable to offer you a place of study in integration training or if education that is more suitable to your needs is otherwise available.
-Sometimes independent study may even facilitate your employment and integration.
+Independent study is useful if the TE Office or local government pilot cannot offer you a place in integration training or you can find some other training that is better suited to your needs.
+Sometimes independent study can help you find work and integrate faster.

-You may look for a place of study yourself, or the TE Office may offer you a place of study for independent training.
-Please note that if the TE Office offers you a place of study, you must start and complete the training in order to be eligible for an unemployment benefit.
+You may look for a place of study yourself, or the TE Office or local government pilot may offer you a place of study for independen ...

 Do the following

-- Sometimes the TE Office may send you forms that relate to starting studies or study support.
-Follow the instructions and submit the forms to the TE Office at least 2 weeks prior to starting the studies.
+- Sometimes the TE Office or local government pilot may send you forms that relate to starting studies or study support.
+Follow the instructions given to you and submit the forms at least 2 weeks prior to starting the studies.

 - If the decision is favourable, a new integration plan will be prepared for you.
 Agreements concerning the studies and the related obligations are set out in the new integration plan.

-- If the decision is negative, the TE Office will inform you of the decision by letter.
+- If the decision is negative, the TE Office or local government pilot will inform you of the decision by letter.

 To whom and on what terms

-If you apply and are accepted to an independent course (at least 20 hours/week), you must notify the TE Office immediately.
-You must pay the course fee by yourself.
+If you apply and are accepted to an independent course, the extent of which is at least 20 hours a week, notify an expert of the TE Office or local government pilot immediately.
+You must pay any course fees yourself.

-If you discontinue your studies, the unemployment benefit may be interrupted.
+If you interrupt the studies, the payment of unemployment security might be interrupted.